Sheeshkidayyy/Scripts/README.md

 Paste the Script

 ## Step 3:
-Click enter and watch the points rain in!
+Press enter and watch the points rain in!